mendrik/feather/feather-docs/content/overview/index.md

 > Don't confuse inherited properties as class inherited ones.
 For a child widget to access parent widget's
 > properties, the widget must be either added to a parent's widget array or referenced somewhere in the
-> template rendering hierarchy as a tag.
+> template tag hierarchy.

+### Inline styles

+One exception to the object bindings are inline styles.
+When the attribute is `style` you can set the value to `{{myStyleObj}}` property, which will update the inline styles whenever the myStyleObj properties change.

 ## Imports

-Feather doesn't use any module loaders, so the imports are written like this:
+Feather uses internal module imports and no module loaders, so the imports are written like this:

 ```typescript
 module mypackage {